Leaving in the Broad Daylight – Arrival (Part Three)

 And the mattress that I was now sleeping on?
 Oh my goodness!
 It was the most comfortable mattress I’d slept on EVER.
 Bigger, better bed in a bigger, better home.
 Throwing away the mattress, giving away most of my things, I felt like I was giving up so much, and I was giving up a lot, but God is always going to give back so much more for whatever we “give up!”

 I realize the last few years that walking out for Christ involves having a lot of people I have loved and respected not understand what I am doing.
 It has meant that a lot of times it isn’t beneficial or proper for me to even try to explain certain things God’s leading me to do.
 It has involved letting go of a lot of relationships that were important to me.
-But I also know that I am so much more alive and working out my salvation and working to fulfill my God-given purpose now than I was all those years that I looked more sane and presentable, all those years that I felt like a lost husk of a person who had a dream somewhere back along the way that got lost.
-I thought my dreams and visions got lost, but not really, because God showed me he just held it for me the whole time I got deterred, keeping it safe and growing interest on the dreams of my youth that disappointment and heart-break had stolen away from me.
+But I also know that I am so much more alive and working out my salvation and working to fulfill my God-given purpose now more than I was all those years that I looked more sane and presentable, all those years that I felt like a lost husk of a person who had a dream somewhere back along the way that got lost.
+I thought my dreams and visions got lost, but not really, because God showed me he just held them for me the whole time I got deterred, keeping them safe and growing interest on the dreams of my youth that disappointment and heart-break had stolen away from me.

 And just as the Holy Spirit seemed to be super-amplifying the verses about going with nothing extra prior to my walking out of my apartment, afterwards he highlighted some different verses.